By the end of 2017, there were more than 2.3 billion gamers worldwide. That’s more than a quarter of the world’s population.

 Imagine going on YouTube, and watching your favorite creator streaming a video game.
 And then, with a couple of clicks, you could start that game.
 From any device: a crappy old laptop, your smartphone, your grandma's rusty desktop, or a simple smart TV.

 Well, we'll be keeping our eyes peeled.
-Because this is something we don't want to miss.
+Because we can't wait to see what this project turns into.

 - A very promising future option